 Governor Sullivan’s brother, Brigadier General John Sullivan (1740-1795), was George Washington’s point man during the British evacuation of Boston in March 1776; the password used that day was St. Patrick.
 General Sullivan is honored at the Dorchester Heights Memorial in South Boston, erected in 1902.

 On Boston Common along Tremont Street is a memorial to Commodore John Barry (1745-1803), a Revolutionary War naval hero many consider to be the Father of the American Navy.
 Born in County Wexford, Barry won the first and last naval battles of the Revolutionary War, and Washington appointed him the first Commodore of the US Navy.
 The original memorial to Barry, unveiled by Mayor James M. Curley in 1949, was stolen by vandals in the 1970s, recovered, and is now located at the Charlestown Navy Yard next to the USS Constitution.

 John Singleton Copley (1737-1815) was born in Boston, the son of Irish immigrants from County Clare.
 Copley is considered America’s first great portrait artist, having painted John Hancock, Samuel Adams, Paul Revere and other leading citizens.
 The Museum of Fine Arts has over 50 Copley paintings, including the famous Paul Revere portrait.
-Copley Square Park in Boston’s Back Bay is named in his honor, and the city of Boston is planning to place a memorial to Copley in the park over the next few years.
+Copley Square Park in Boston’s Back Bay is named in his honor, and in 2002 the city of Boston unveiled a statue of Copley, paintbrush in hand.

 THE FAMINE IRISH